Infinite Neural Network Quantum States: Entanglement and Training Dynamics

 More broadly, our work provides theoretical insights on understanding the training dynamics of neural network quantum states.
 It also offers practical guidance for choosing neural network architectures: convergence rates during training depend on the spectrum of the QS-NTK, evaluated on the training data.
 This development also opens up various interesting research directions for understanding neural network quantum states optimization in other physics contexts, such as quantum state tomography and variational Monte Carlo study of neural network quantum states.
 Another interesting direction is to significantly generalize the NNQS architecture beyond the fully-connected case by using Tensor Programs~\cite{yang2021tensor}, a flexible language for connecting general architectures with NTK limits.
 Recently, there are applications and generalizations of neural tangent kernels to quantum computation and quantum machine learning~\cite{liu2021representation,nakaji2021quantumenhanced,shirai2021quantum,zlokapa2021quantum}, and it will be interesting to integrate QS-NTK into hybrid classical-quantum machine learning.

 \textbf{Acknowledgments.}--- We thank Ning Bao, Zhuo Chen, Bryan Clark, Adrian Feiguin, Dmitrii Kochkov, Ryan Levy, Anindita Maiti, Fabian Ruehle, Ge Yang and Tianci Zhou for discussions.
 J.H. is supported by NSF CAREER grant PHY-1848089.
 This work is supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions).
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.

+\textit{Note Added}: Refs.~\cite{liu2021representation,shirai2021quantum} on quantum neural tangent kernels in the context of quantum circuits were posted to arXiv four weeks prior to this manuscript, while our work focuses on the study of neural network quantum states.

 \onecolumngrid \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} {S\arabic{equation}} {P\arabic{page}} \beq{ }